 SPAY & NEUTER PROGRAM

 One of our main aim is our spay & neuter program which is proven to be the only humane method of controlling the population of street dogs and keep them healthy.
-The animal birth control program runs area wise and our current process includes identifying and brining the dogs to our recovery centre where the surgery is performed.
-The dogs then stay at our centre for 5-7 days where they rest, recover and once ready are dropped back to the same area.
+The animal birth control program runs area wise and the dogs stay at our centre post operative care, they rest, recover and once healed are dropped back to the same area.

 We have successfully been running this program for the past 3 years and currently we can only accommodate 10 dogs in one week but we hope with your support we can increase that to help more dogs on the streets live a healthy life.